James B. Harper

 Associate

-James earned his bachelor’s degree from the University of Kentucky and his law degree from SMU Dedman School of Law.
-While in law school he was a notes editor for the Science and Technology Law Review, and treasurer for the Sports and Entertainment Law Association.
-He was also a chief counsel at SMU’s civil/consumer legal clinic, where he managed several cases involving business disputes and the Texas Deceptive Trade Practices Act.
+James earned his bachelor’s degree from the University of Kentucky, Gatton College of Business and Economics.
+In 2019, James received his law degree from Southern Methodist University Dedman School of Law.
+In law school he was a member and editor of the Science and Technology Law Review, and served as treasurer for the Sports and Entertainment Law Association.
+He also served as chief counsel at SMU’s civil/consumer legal clinic, where he represented low-income clients in Dallas in matters involving consumer rights and deceptive trade practices, fair labor and housing, small business disputes, and administrative actions.
+James continues to devote a portion of his practice to representing clients pro bono.

 Publications